danielnolan/landscape_assistant/README.md

 # Landscape Assistant
-This is for my ChatGPT powered landscape assistant, but you could use it with any assitant you want.
+This is for my ChatGPT powered landscape agent.
-Create an assistant via the OpenAI API UI and get it's id and create a open API key to use for the app.
+This uses the new responses API and makes use of a saved prompt Create a promt via the OpenAI API UI and get it's id and create a open API key to use for the app.
 Create an API key at https://tomorrow.io to use for the weather forecast.
+If you have Ecowitt an weather station or soil moisture sensors you can pull in that data too by providing your Ecowitt API key and MAC Address.

 ## Dependencies
 * Rails 8.0.3